ory/kratos/README.md

 Ory Cloud ships administrative user interfaces, hosted pages (e.g. for login or registration), support for custom domains, collaborative features for your colleagues, integration services, and much more!

-### :mega: Community gets Ory Cloud for Free! :mega:

-Ory community members get the Ory Cloud Start Up plan **free for half a year**, with all quality-of-life features available, such as custom domains and giving your team members access.
-[Sign up with your GitHub account](https://console.ory.sh/registration?preferred_plan=start-up&utm_source=github&utm_medium=banner&utm_campaign=kratos-readme-first900) and use the coupon code **`FIRST900`** on the *"Start-Up Plan"* checkout page to claim your free project now!
-Make sure to be signed up to the [Ory Community Slack](https://slack.ory.sh) when using the code!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**